Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/README.md

 The author does not assume responsibilities for the use of this program, nor is warranty granted.

+## License

+This program is licensed under the AGPL-3.0 License.
+See [LICENSE](https://github.com/Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/blob/main/LICENSE) for full disclosure.

+Permissions of this license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.
+When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.

 ## Reference

 [1] [OKEx V5 API](https://www.okex.com/docs-v5/en)